vsrinivas/fuchsia/docs/kernel_scheduling.md

 6. Any active CPU in the affinity mask.

-If the thread is running on a CPU not in its affinity mask (due to case 5 above) the scheduler will try to rectify this everytime the thread is preempted, yields, or voluntarily reschedules.
+If the thread is running on a CPU not in its affinity mask (due to case 5 above) the scheduler will try to rectify this every time the thread is preempted, yields, or voluntarily reschedules.
 Also if the thread changes its affinity mask the scheduler may migrate it.